FitzAlan

-FitzAlan is an English patronymic surname of Anglo-Norman origin, descending from the Breton knight Alan fitz Flaad (died 1120), who accompanied King Henry I to England on his succession.
+FitzAlan is an English patronymic surname of Anglo-Norman origin, descending from the knight Alan fitz Flaad (died 1120), who accompanied King Henry I to England on his succession.
 He was grandson of the Seneschal of the Bishop of Dol.
 The FitzAlan family shared a common patrilineal ancestry with the House of Stuart.

 The FitzAlans held the Earldom of Arundel from 1267 to 1580.

 Variants of this surname include Fitz-Alan, Fitzalan, Fitzallen, and Fitz Alan.

 Family members

 Notable people with the surname FitzAlan include: